klux21/callback_printf/README.txt

 case the base needs to be specified by an additional argument of type int just before the integer or floating specifier or it's optional length specifier.
 The highest supported numeric base is 36.
-Floating point exponents for bases higher than 14 are prefixed by a tilde '~' istead of the letter 'e' which becomes a member of the regular digits of those bases.
+The floating point exponents of numeric bases higher than 14 are prefixed by a tilde '~' istead of the letter 'e' which becomes a member of the regular digits of those bases.

 Sometimes you need to print the same complex data types quite often e.g. IPv6 addresses or times.
-The common way in C would be to write a function that writes them to a character buffer and returns a pointer to that buffer but you need an variable for a buffer wherever you need to print them.
+The common way in C would be to write a function that writes that to a character buffer and returns a pointer to that buffer but you need an variable for a buffer wherever you need to print them.
 For improving things like that callback_printf supports the options %v and %V for variable argument types now. %v expects a function pointer and a data pointer as related